juntossomosmais/frontend-guideline/README.md

 const func = () => {};
 ```

-Always use single quotes or template literals
+Always use double quotes or template literals

 **✅ Good:**